zimaexe/spotnet/research/zkLend_liquidation_research.md

 Upon checking the portfolio of the deployed Spotnet contract, it was found that there is a balance of **1.744172753867558899 zSTRK Token**.
 This corresponds with `LiquidityLooped` event that showed the user (through spotnet contract) was able to achieve a collateral of **1.744172753867558898 STRK** from an initial deposit amount of **1 STRK**.

 `LiquidityLooped` event also showed that **0.473917 USDC** was borrowed with the 1.744 STRK collateral.
-The Read function `get_user_debt_for_token(user, token)`, with USDC address as token, on zkLend Market contract returned 0.475401 USDC, 0.475529 USDC at a later time. and currently 0.476299.
+The Read function `get_user_debt_for_token(user, token)`, with USDC address as token, on zkLend Market contract returned 0.475401 USDC, 0.475529 USDC at a later time, and currently 0.476299.
 Checked the `balanceOf(account)` of our contract on zkLend: zSTRK Token contract, which returned 1.744438892223882014.
 Due to an abscence of a `Liquidation` event for our contract on zkLend, these state (small) changes must be due to market activity, interest on debts or rewards for providing liquidity/collateral.

 ## Result/Discussion